InsightDataScience/anomaly_detection/README.md

 The first file, `batch_log.json`, contains past data that should be used to build the initial state of the entire user network, as well as the purchase history of the users.

 Data in the second file, `stream_log.json`, should be used to determine whether a purchase is anomalous.
-If a purchase is flagged anomalous the whole json record should be logged in the `flagged_purchases.json` file.
+If a purchase is flagged anomalous it should be logged in the `flagged_purchases.json` file.
 As events come in, both the social network and the purchase history of users get updated.

 The first line of `batch_log.json` contains a json object with the degree (`D`) and number of purchases (`T`) to consider for the calculation.
 The rest of the events both in `batch_log.json` and in `stream_log.json` fall into to following 3 categories: